Islam: about the individual as well as the larger society

 Islam is as much about one’s spirituality as the social ties which bind humans together.
 In that sense, Islam is concerned not only about the individual but the larger society as well.
 For example, “Enjoining what is right and forbidding what is wrong” (Quran, 3:110) is a fundamental duty of every Muslim.

-There are many verses in the Quran which highlight the duties humans owe to one another:
+Quran highlights the duties humans owe to one another

 “You who believe, uphold justice and bear witness to God, even if it is against yourselves, your parents, or your close relatives.
 Whether the person is rich or poor, God can best take care of both.
 Refrain from following your own desire, so that you can act justly –– if you distort or neglect justice, God is fully aware of what you do.”
 (4:135)

 “Worship God; join nothing with Him.
 Be good to your parents, to relatives, to orphans, to the needy, to neighbors near and far, to travellers in need, and to your slaves.
 God does not like arrogant, boastful people, who are miserly and order other people to be the same, hiding the bounty God has given them.
 We have prepared a humiliating torment for such ungrateful people.
 [Nor does He like those] who spend their wealth to show o?, who do not believe in Him or the Last Day.”
 (4:36-38)

 This section focuses on character-building, relationships we share in society, protecting our God-given rights for securing peace and prosperity on earth, and much more!